heiswayi/thinkspace/_posts/2018-12-02-database-snapshots-sql-server.md

 ---
 layout: post
 title: How To Simplify Database Snapshots Creation in SQL Server
-description: Ideas for a new blog post
+description: How To Simplify Database Snapshots Creation in SQL Server
-comments: true
+comments: false
 keywords: SQL Server Database Snapshots
 published: true
 ---

 **Database Snapshots** is a powerful feature that can be used for quick reverts of the database to the state as it was in when a given database snapshot was created, but also for reporting on data and schema comparison between a source database and a snapshot.

-Snapshots were shipped in SQL Server 2005 however used to be available only in Enterprise edition.
+This feature was shipped in SQL Server 2005 however used to be available only in Enterprise edition.
 In release SQL Server 2016 SP1 Microsoft made a generous step and unlocked plenty of such enterprise grade features.
 Since that database snapshots become ready to use in all editions, including Express.

 #### Warning: